 If you’re new to display advertising, you may not be familiar with the dimensions of some of the most common ad sizes.
-This article with show you examples of ad sizes you may choose to use.
+This article will show you examples of ad sizes you may choose to use.

 Responsive display ads

 Responsive display ads are the default ad type for the Display Network.
 They automatically adjust their size, appearance, and format to fit just about any available ad space.
 They adapt assets to maximize performance.

 To create these ads, upload the different ad assets, including headlines, logos, images, and descriptions (you may upload multiple assets of any specific type) into a single creative.
 Google will then render your ads and serve them across the Display Network, optimizing them to build a high-performing ad at the time of the impression.

 Using Responsive display ads leaves the work of creative testing and optimization to Google, and enables you to focus on better ad performance.
-Learn how to create a Responsive Display ad.
+Learn how to create a responsive display ad